-Your help is needed!
-Let’s not go through our next hurricane season without volunteers at Hospitals, School Shelters, Special Needs Shelters, local EOC’s and the PBC EOC.
+Your help is needed at Hospitals, School Shelters, Special Needs Shelters, local EOC’s and the PBC EOC.

 If you are willing to devote a little of your precious time, download the attached application, fill it out and fax or email it back to Jeffrey Childs at the PBC EOC.

 Also attached is the next Technician Class Flier!!!

 Jeffrey A. Childs | EM Program Coordinator | Public Safety Department

 20 South Military Trail| West Palm Beach, FL 33415